This post contains affiliate links which help support One Simple Party. As always, we only recommend things that we truly love. Full disclosure here.

 First Communion is an amazing moment in a Catholic child’s life.
 Like other religious events, it marks a coming to age moment.
 After watching your parents and church community participate in receiving the body and blood of Jesus for many years, you finally get to participate.
 It’s a big deal.

-And so is the celebration afterwards.
+And so is the First Communion party afterwards.
 My parents always joked that I had three big events in my life.
 My First Communion, high school graduation and my wedding.
 I would probably add in there the birth of my children.
 But, it really is that important.

-So, you want it to be memorable.
-No matter if your celebration is a 50 person dinner or a small gathering at your home.
-Luckily, there are lots of easy ways to host a beautiful First Communion celebration.
-Check out these First Communion party ideas.
+So, you want your child’s First Communion party to be memorable.
+No matter if your celebration is a 50 person dinner at the fanciest restaurant in town or a small gathering at your home.
+Luckily, there are lots of easy ways to host a beautiful First Communion party.
+Check out our favorite First Communion party ideas below.

 Start with the Invitation

 Luckily, with the rise of independent designers, there are lots of First Communion invitations to choose from.
 Gone are the fill in the blank cards that you get from Hallmark.
-These days you can select from some beautiful First Communion invitation designs.
+These days you can select from some beautiful First Communion invitation designs from our shop here.

 Before starting to browse, make sure that you have an idea of the type of First Communion invitation design that you are looking for.
 Do you want glitter?
 Gold foil?
 An angel?
 Dove?
 A cross?
 Would you like your child’s monogram represented?